The organization of OpenCraft¶

 When small companies grow however, everyone knows each other less well, and the assumption that everyone can be on the same page breaks down.
 It's true of individual contributors, who know less about each other's work, get less chances to work with all their colleagues as closely, and are thus more likely to step on each other's toes - or at least be less able to help each other.
-It's also true of management, which get its time divided between more reports and projects, and are thus less knowledgeable about each of the decision they have to take, have more difficulty communicating goals to everyone, and are also less able to help each report individually.
+It's also true for members of management, whose time gets divided between more reports and projects, and who are thus less knowledgeable about each decision they have to take, have more difficulty communicating goals to everyone, and are also less able to help each report individually.

 Most companies solve this issue by adding middle managers, who each manage a subset of the company, a team, and in turn report to the top management.
-It preserves some of the advantages of small companies: members of a team can know each other better again, and the team's manager has more time for each member.
-It seems familiar, but it's actually really different, because the middle manager has less capacity to take decisions than the top management team, and yet it is still responsible for solving the same issues.
+This approach preserves some of the advantages of small companies: members of a team can know each other better again, and the team's manager has more time for each member.
+It seems familiar, but it's actually really different, because the middle manager has less capacity to make decisions than the top management team, and yet it is still responsible for solving the same issues.
 For a lot of problems - often the most important ones - decisions will involve the top management.
-Effectively, middle management exacerbate the distance between individual contributors and the decision made, adding extra layers of filters with each management layer.
+Effectively, the introduction of middle management exacerbates the distance between individual contributors and the decisions being made, adding extra layers of filters with each management layer.

-Note that we use some aspects of self-management, but OpenCraft still has some key aspects of hierarchical organizations, such as having a BDFL/CEO.
-It's important to keep in mind that when the self-management and traditional management can conflict, the later has precedence.
-Another way to think about this is to see the cell as replacing a middle manager: just like the middle manager, the cell still has to implement the priorities defined by the hierarchy.
-And a team's manager is also often the best positioned to order his/her team's backlog, and can also have its own pet projects -- but a manager (or here a cell) would still be expected to follow the priorities set by the hierarchy.
+So, while OpenCraft uses some aspects of self-management, we still retain some key aspects of hierarchical organizations, such as having a BDFL/CEO.
+The most important thing to keep in mind is that when self-management and traditional management conflict, the latter will take precedence.
+Another way to think about this is to see cells as a concept that allows us to replace middle managers: just like a middle manager, a cell still has to implement the priorities defined by the hierarchy.
+Similarly, a team's manager is often best positioned to order their team's backlog, and can also have their own pet projects -- but when in doubt, a manager (or in OpenCraft's case, a cell) would still be expected to prioritize goals set by the hierarchy.

 Traditional companies are often perceived by their management as machines, where humans are "resources", whose main function is to follow instructions.
 The top managers pull the lever, the middle managers are the cogs that transmit the order, and the workers execute.